laravel-enso/tables/README.md

 - multi-column sorting
 - configurable pagination
 - customizable column visibility
-- configurable action butons
+- configurable action buttons
 - beautiful tag rendering for boolean flags
-- custom rendering of data in specified columns
+- custom rendering of data for columns
-- autohide based on screen width.
-Data is still accesibile under an optional child row
+- auto-hide based on screen width.
+Data is still accessible under an optional child row
 - front-end translations
-- configurable on the fly view modes: compact, striped, boredered, hover, left - center - right data alignemnt
+- configurable, on-the-fly view modes: compact, striped, bordered, hover, left - center - right data alignment
-- preferences save for each table in brower's localStorage
+- preferences/state save for each table in the browser's localStorage
-- server-side excel exporting of the table data, using configured sorting and filtering with email delivery and optional push notifications
+- server-side Excel exporting of the table data, using your current sorting and filtering choices, with email delivery and optional push notifications
 - reloading of data on demand
 - Enso Enum computation
 - Laravel accessors for the main query model
+- thorough validation of the JSON template, in order to avoid miss-configuration issues

 ### Coming very soon